-As of the no poo method more people are interested in finding natural options.
-Baking soda is one such natural options but is it actually better for your hair?
+With the no poo method more people are finding natural hair care options.
+Baking soda is one such natural option but is it actually better for your hair?
 Before you choose to make it your regular regime, let Nutrafol give you some insights.

 What are the benefits of using baking soda on your hair?

 Popularized by the no poo method, baking soda is a hair fad that’s replaced commercial shampoos.
 It is said that when dissolved in water, baking soda can remove excess oil and buildup, soften your hair, and restore shine.
 But the method is not foolproof — if used without caution, over time, severe damage can be caused to your hair.

 Nutrafol took a closer look so keep on reading to learn what research says about this treatment and if you should use it.

 What the research says

 Does baking soda soften your hair and restore its shine?
 Some researchers say yes, other say no, but there is however no evidence that baking soda can soften your hair or restore shine.
 There’s more research to support baking soda as a risk for hair damage and skin irritation.
 In what way you may ask?

 The average scalp has a pH level of 5.5, and the hair shaft has a pH level of 3.67.
 Maintaining this balance helps with hair health obviously, but baking soda has a pH level of 9.
 And that is the answer to your question in what way may baking soda damage your hair.
 According to research, products with a high pH level can increase the following:

 It is not only your scalp that has a pH level of 5.5, your skin also has that.
 One study for example found that an alkaline soap (pH 9.5) significantly decreased the skin’s fat content and irritated the protective layer of the skin.